kenatiod/MUT/Understanding Machine Understanding.md

 Xu, J., Wu, Z., Wang, C., & Jia, X. (2023).
 Machine Unlearning: Solutions and Challenges. arXiv preprint arXiv:2308.07061.

 #### References for Chapter 6:

 Bhargava, R. (2023, May 3).
 What Are AI Hallucinations? - Built In.
 Built In.

-Marr, B. (2023, April 3).
-What Are AI Hallucinations And Why Are They A Problem?
-Bernard Marr.

 IBM Cloud Education.
 (2023, March 21).
 What Are AI Hallucinations? - IBM.
 IBM.

+Marr, B. (2023, April 3).
+What Are AI Hallucinations And Why Are They A Problem?
+Bernard Marr.

+O'Sullivan, D. (2023, August 29).
+AI tools make things up a lot, and that's a huge problem.
+CNN.

 Roose, K. (2023, February 14).
 A New Area of A.I.
 Booms, Even Amid the Tech Gloom.
 The New York Times.

-Vincent, J. (2023, February 15).
-AI-generated content is everywhere.
-Some people hate it, some people love it.
-The Verge.

-O'Sullivan, D. (2023, August 29).
-AI tools make things up a lot, and that's a huge problem.
-CNN.
+Saboo, S. (2023, August 15).
+How do you verify AI-generated insights?
+LinkedIn.

 The Economist.
 (2024, February 28).
 AI models make stuff up.
 How can hallucinations be controlled?
 The Economist.

-Saboo, S. (2023, August 15).
-How do you verify AI-generated insights?
-LinkedIn.
+Vincent, J. (2023, February 15).
+AI-generated content is everywhere.
+Some people hate it, some people love it.
+The Verge.

 #### References for Chapter 7:

- McKinsey Global Institute.
-(2017).
-Jobs lost, jobs gained: Workforce transitions in a time of automation.
-World Economic Forum.
-(2020).
-The Future of Jobs Report 2020.

-Topol, E. J. (2019).
-High-performance medicine: the convergence of human and artificial intelligence.
-Nature Medicine, 25(1), 44-56.
+Adiwardana, D., Luong, M. T., So, D. R., Hall, J., Fiedel, N., Thoppilan, R., ... & Le, Q. V. (2020).

+Bostrom, N. (2014).
+Superintelligence: Paths, dangers, strategies.
+Oxford University Press.

+Bostrom, N., & Yudkowsky, E. (2014).
+The ethics of artificial intelligence.
+In The Cambridge handbook of artificial intelligence (pp. 316-334).
+Cambridge University Press

+Brooks, R. A. (2017).
+The seven deadly sins of AI predictions.
+MIT Technology Review, 120(6), 79-85.

 Buchanan, B. G. (2019).
 Artificial intelligence in finance.
 Nature, 575(7783), 423-425.

-Luckin, R., Holmes, W., Griffiths, M., & Forcier, L. B. (2016).
-Intelligence unleashed: An argument for AI in education.
-Pearson Education.

 Bughin, J., Hazan, E., Lund, S., Dahlström, P., Wiesinger, A., & Subramaniam, A. (2018).
 Skill shift: Automation and the future of the workforce.
 McKinsey Global Institute.

+Calo, R. (2017).
+Artificial Intelligence Policy: A Primer and Roadmap.
+UC Davis Law Review, 51, 399.

+Cath, C., et al. (2018).
+Artificial Intelligence and the 'Good Society': The US, EU, and UK Approach.
+Science and Engineering Ethics, 24(2), 505-528.

+Chalmers, D. J. (2010).
+The singularity: A philosophical analysis.
+Journal of Consciousness Studies, 17(9-10), 7-65.

 Daugherty, P. R., & Wilson, H. J. (2018).
 Human+ machine: Reimagining work in the age of AI.
 Harvard Business Press.

-Organisation for Economic Co-operation and Development.
-(2019).
-Artificial intelligence in society.
-OECD Publishing.

-Adiwardana, D., Luong, M. T., So, D. R., Hall, J., Fiedel, N., Thoppilan, R., ... & Le, Q. V. (2020).

-Towards a human-like open-domain chatbot. arXiv preprint arXiv:2001.09977.Bostrom, N., Dafoe, A., & Flynn, C. (2020).

-Public policy and superintelligent AI: A vector field approach.
-In Ethics of Artificial Intelligence (pp. 392-416).
-Oxford University Press.

-Krägeloh, C. U., Bharatharaj, J., Kutty, S. K. S., Nirmala, P. R., & Huang, L. (2018).
-Questionnaires to measure acceptability of social robots: A critical review.
-Robotics, 7(4), 88.

-Lim, S. L., Pinheiro, M., & Rostamzadeh, N. (2019).
-Emotionally and socially aware human-robot interactions.
-In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (pp. 1-9).

-Turkle, S. (2017).
-Alone together: Why we expect more from technology and less from each other.
-Hachette UK

- Calo, R. (2017).
-Artificial Intelligence Policy: A Primer and Roadmap.
-UC Davis Law Review, 51, 399.

- Whittaker, M., et al. (2018).
-AI Now Report 2018.
-AI Now Institute.

-Wallach, W., & Marchant, G. E. (2019).
-Toward the Agile and Comprehensive International Governance of AI and Robotics.
-Proceedings of the IEEE, 107(3), 505-508.

-National Artificial Intelligence Initiative Act of 2020, H.R.6216, 116th Congress (2020).
+Dennett, D. C. (1996).
+Kinds of minds: Toward an understanding of consciousness.
+Basic Books.

+Descartes, R. (1637).
+Discourse on the Method of Rightly Conducting One's Reason and of Seeking Truth in the Sciences.

 European Commission.
 (2021).
 Proposal for a Regulation of the European Parliament and of the Council Laying Down Harmonised Rules on Artificial Intelligence (Artificial Intelligence Act) and Amending Certain Union Legislative Acts.
 COM(2021) 206 final.

-OECD.
-(2019).
-Recommendation of the Council on Artificial Intelligence.
-OECD/LEGAL/0449.

 G20.
 (2019).
 G20 Ministerial Statement on Trade and Digital Economy.
 G20 Digital Economy Task Force.

-Cath, C., et al. (2018).
-Artificial Intelligence and the 'Good Society': The US, EU, and UK Approach.
-Science and Engineering Ethics, 24(2), 505-528.

 IEEE.
 (2019).
 Ethically Aligned Design: A Vision for Prioritizing Human Well-being with Autonomous and Intelligent Systems.
 IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.

 ISO/IEC JTC 1/SC 42.
 (2020).
 Artificial Intelligence.
 International Organization for Standardization.

+Krägeloh, C. U., Bharatharaj, J., Kutty, S. K. S., Nirmala, P. R., & Huang, L. (2018).
+Questionnaires to measure acceptability of social robots: A critical review.
+Robotics, 7(4), 88.

+Kurzweil, R. (2005).
+The singularity is near: When humans transcend biology.
+Penguin.

+Lim, S. L., Pinheiro, M., & Rostamzadeh, N. (2019).
+Emotionally and socially aware human-robot interactions.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (pp. 1-9).

+Luckin, R., Holmes, W., Griffiths, M., & Forcier, L. B. (2016).
+Intelligence unleashed: An argument for AI in education.
+Pearson Education.

+McKinsey Global Institute.
+(2017).
+Jobs lost, jobs gained: Workforce transitions in a time of automation.
+World Economic Forum.
+(2020).
+The Future of Jobs Report 2020.

+National Artificial Intelligence Initiative Act of 2020, H.R.6216, 116th Congress (2020).

+OECD.
+(2019).
+Recommendation of the Council on Artificial Intelligence.
+OECD/LEGAL/0449.

+Organisation for Economic Co-operation and Development.
+(2019).
+Artificial intelligence in society.
+OECD Publishing.

+Public policy and superintelligent AI: A vector field approach.
+In Ethics of Artificial Intelligence (pp. 392-416).
+Oxford University Press.

 Scherer, M. U. (2016).
 Regulating Artificial Intelligence Systems: Risks, Challenges, Competencies, and Strategies.
 Harvard Journal of Law & Technology, 29(2), 353-400.

- Descartes, R. (1637).
-Discourse on the Method of Rightly Conducting One's Reason and of Seeking Truth in the Sciences.

- Dennett, D. C. (1996).
-Kinds of minds: Toward an understanding of consciousness.
-Basic Books.

-Bostrom, N. (2014).
-Superintelligence: Paths, dangers, strategies.
-Oxford University Press.

-Kurzweil, R. (2005).
-The singularity is near: When humans transcend biology.
-Penguin.

-Brooks, R. A. (2017).
-The seven deadly sins of AI predictions.
-MIT Technology Review, 120(6), 79-85.

-Chalmers, D. J. (2010).
-The singularity: A philosophical analysis.
-Journal of Consciousness Studies, 17(9-10), 7-65.

-Bostrom, N., & Yudkowsky, E. (2014).
-The ethics of artificial intelligence.
-In The Cambridge handbook of artificial intelligence (pp. 316-334).
-Cambridge University Press
+Topol, E. J. (2019).
+High-performance medicine: the convergence of human and artificial intelligence.
+Nature Medicine, 25(1), 44-56.

+Towards a human-like open-domain chatbot. arXiv preprint arXiv:2001.09977.Bostrom, N., Dafoe, A., & Flynn, C. (2020).

+Turkle, S. (2017).
+Alone together: Why we expect more from technology and less from each other.
+Hachette UK

+Wallach, W., & Marchant, G. E. (2019).
+Toward the Agile and Comprehensive International Governance of AI and Robotics.
+Proceedings of the IEEE, 107(3), 505-508.

+Whittaker, M., et al. (2018).
+AI Now Report 2018.
+AI Now Institute.

 #### References for Chapter 8:

-H. Asghar, "Trustworthy Distributed AI Systems: Robustness, Privacy, and Incentives," arXiv:2402.01096
+Asghar H., "Trustworthy Distributed AI Systems: Robustness, Privacy, and Incentives," arXiv:2402.01096

+Ashmore R. et al., "Assuring the machine learning lifecycle: Desiderata, methods, and challenges," arXiv:1905.04223, May 2019

+Amodei D. et al., "Concrete Problems in AI Safety," arXiv:1606.06565, Jul.
+2016

-R. Bommasani et al., "On the Opportunities and Risks of Foundation Models," arXiv:2108.07258
+Bommasani R. et al., "On the Opportunities and Risks of Foundation Models," arXiv:2108.07258
- D. Ganguli et al., "Challenges in evaluating AI systems," Anthropic, 2023.

- D. Kiela et al., "Dynabench: Rethinking Benchmarking in NLP," arXiv:2104.14337

-E. Yurtsever et al., "A Survey of Autonomous Driving: Common Practices and Emerging Technologies," IEEE Access, vol. 8, pp. 58443–58469, 2020

-D. Kiela et al., "Dynabench: Rethinking Benchmarking in NLP," arXiv:2104.14337

-J. Hernández-Orallo, The Measure of All Minds: Evaluating Natural and Artificial Intelligence.
-Cambridge University Press, 2017. doi: 10.1017/9781316594179.
+Brundage M. et al., "Toward Trustworthy AI Development: Mechanisms for Supporting Verifiable Claims," arXiv:2004.07213

+Došilović F. K. et al., "Explainable artificial intelligence: A survey," in 2018 41st International Convention on Information and Communication Technology, Electronics and Microelectronics (MIPRO), May 2018, pp. 0210–0215

-M. Fan et al., "Human-AI Collaboration for UX Evaluation: Effects of Explanation and Synchronization," ACM Trans.
+Fan M. et al., "Human-AI Collaboration for UX Evaluation: Effects of Explanation and Synchronization," ACM Trans.
 Comput.-Hum.
 Interact., vol. 29, no. 6, pp. 1–27, Nov.
 2022, doi: 10.1145/3512943.

-D. Amodei et al., "Concrete Problems in AI Safety," arXiv:1606.06565 [cs], Jul.
-2016

-R. Ashmore et al., "Assuring the machine learning lifecycle: Desiderata, methods, and challenges," arXiv:1905.04223, May 2019

-F. K. Došilović et al., "Explainable artificial intelligence: A survey," in 2018 41st International Convention on Information and Communication Technology, Electronics and Microelectronics (MIPRO), May 2018, pp. 0210–0215

-J. Whittlestone et al., "The role and limits of principles in AI ethics: towards a focus on tensions," in Proceedings of the 2019 AAAI/ACM Conference on AI, Ethics, and Society, Honolulu HI USA, Jan.
-2019, pp. 195–200. doi: 10.1145/3306618.3314289.  [](https://www.nature.com/articles/s41467-024-46000-9)

-M. Brundage et al., "Toward Trustworthy AI Development: Mechanisms for Supporting Verifiable Claims," arXiv:2004.07213

-J. Fjeld et al., "Principled Artificial Intelligence: Mapping Consensus in Ethical and Rights-Based Approaches to Principles for AI," SSRN Journal, 2020
+Fjeld J. et al., "Principled Artificial Intelligence: Mapping Consensus in Ethical and Rights-Based Approaches to Principles for AI," SSRN Journal, 2020

+Ganguli D. et al., "Challenges in evaluating AI systems," Anthropic, 2023.

+Hernández-Orallo J., The Measure of All Minds: Evaluating Natural and Artificial Intelligence.
+Cambridge University Press, 2017. doi: 10.1017/9781316594179.

+Kiela D. et al., "Dynabench: Rethinking Benchmarking in NLP," arXiv:2104.14337

-I. Rahwan, "Society-in-the-Loop: Programming the Algorithmic Social Contract," Ethics Inf Technol, vol. 20, no. 1, pp. 5–14, Mar.
+Rahwan I., "Society-in-the-Loop: Programming the Algorithmic Social Contract," Ethics Inf Technol, vol. 20, no. 1, pp. 5–14, Mar.
 2018, doi: 10.1007/s10676-017-9430-8.

-E. Siegel, "Why A.I. is a big fat lie," Big Think, Jan.
+Siegel E., "Why A.I. is a big fat lie," Big Think, Jan.
 23, 2023

+Whittlestone J. et al., "The role and limits of principles in AI ethics: towards a focus on tensions," in Proceedings of the 2019 AAAI/ACM Conference on AI, Ethics, and Society, Honolulu HI USA, Jan.
+2019, pp. 195–200. doi: 10.1145/3306618.3314289.  [](https://www.nature.com/articles/s41467-024-46000-9)

+Yurtsever E. et al., "A Survey of Autonomous Driving: Common Practices and Emerging Technologies," IEEE Access, vol. 8, pp. 58443–58469, 2020

 #### References for Chapter 9:

 ________________

 ## Appendix A1 -- The Neuroscience of Human Understanding